 Applying to PEER Group

 At PEER Group, we’re all about process.
-Processes keep our customers happy because they know what to expect and they keep our applicants happy, because it’s easy for you to know what’s going on.
+Processes keep our customers happy because they know what to expect when they engage with us.
+And, processes keep our job applicants happy because you’ll know what’s going on when you apply here!

 Prepare your resume package in electronic format

 - A section that talks about your career objective.
 It’s better if we don’t have to guess what you are applying for.

-Make sure your educational information is accurate and reflects whether your program was completed and diploma/degree granted.
+- Accurate educational information that reflects whether your program was completed and diploma/degree granted.
 If you have a university degree or college diploma, you don’t need to document elementary or secondary school education.
 Don’t forget to tell us about academic awards you have received.

 - Updated references.
-Talk to your references about the opportunity so we don’t take them by surprise.
-Five years ago, if someone said, “Sure, use me as a reference any time” and that was five years ago, ensure the offer still stands and their contact information is accurate.
+Talk to your references about the opportunity so we don’t take them by surprise when we contact them.
+If someone said, “Sure, use me as a reference any time” and that was five years ago, ensure the offer still stands and their contact information is accurate.